 This can be beneficial for consumers because a passport is valid for 10 years, and the chances of them moving at least once since they first got their passport are very high.
 Of course, this also means that there’s no way of really telling how accurate (and up to date) an address listed on a passport is.

 A bank statement is a monthly document – issued by a bank – where a consumer’s transaction activity lives.
 It shows how much money went in and out of their bank account.
 This statement is qualified to verify addresses because it provides a consumer’s name, address, and statement period.

 Unfortunately, in most cases, the statement won’t be qualified if it’s older than three months.
 An old bank statement cannot prove the most recent address of your customer.

 Then there’s the fight of losing consumers to security concerns.
 When asking new customers to verify their address with a bank statement, financial services applications in Europe have seen 38 percent immediately abandon the transaction.
 Consumers don’t want to provide such sensitive information, especially for something as simple as proof of address.

-Utility bills have been used as a form of proof of address for a while now.
+Utility bills have been used as a form of occupancy verification for a while now.
 For instance, almost everyone is familiar with bringing a piece of mail – likely a utility bill – to the DMV when getting or renewing their driver’s license.
 Now, the process is becoming digital.

 A verification method you can trust